analogdevicesinc/ai8x-training/README.md

 (ai8x-training) $ pip3 install -U pip wheel setuptools
 ```

-The next step differs depending on the CUDA version and whether PyTorch to TensorFlow is used.
+The next step differs depending on the CUDA version and whether PyTorch or TensorFlow is used.

 For PyTorch with CUDA 10.1 on Linux: